epiconnector/nhanes-docs/vignettes/nhanes-introduction.md

 [Laboratory](https://wwwn.cdc.gov/nchs/nhanes/search/datapage.aspx?Component=Laboratory), and
 [Questionnaire](https://wwwn.cdc.gov/nchs/nhanes/search/datapage.aspx?Component=Questionnaire).

-For each data file listed in these tables, a link to a Doc File (which is an HTML webpage describing the data file) and a link to a SAS transport file is provided.
-An additional list of limited access data files are documented [here](https://wwwn.cdc.gov/nchs/nhanes/search/datapage.aspx?Component=LimitedAccess), but the corresponding data file download links are not available.
+For each data table listed in these manifests, a link to a "Doc File" (which is an HTML webpage describing the data file) and a link to a SAS transport file is provided.
+An additional list of limited access data files are documented [here](https://wwwn.cdc.gov/nchs/nhanes/search/datapage.aspx?Component=LimitedAccess), but the corresponding data file download links are [not available](https://www.cdc.gov/rdc/index.htm).

-A table of _variables_ is separately available for each component, and gives more detailed information about both the variables and the data files they are recorded in, although these tables do not provide download links directly:
+An additional manifest of _variables_ is separately available for each component, and gives more detailed information about both the variables and the data files they are recorded in, although these tables do not provide download links directly: